niels-oz/icon-generator-mcp/README.md

 # Install globally via npm (zero configuration required)
 npm install -g icon-generator-mcp

 # That's it!
-The MCP server is now available in Claude Desktop
+The MCP server is now available in Claude Code
 # No additional setup, API keys, or configuration needed
 ```